ALOKmoy-30/ALOKmoy-30/README.md

 ### 🎯 What I'm Looking For

-I'm actively seeking **ML, MLOps, or developer internships** — opportunities where I can contribute to building, deploying, and automating intelligent systems while growing alongside experienced teams.
+I'm actively seeking **ML or developer internships** — opportunities where I can contribute to building and deploying intelligent systems while growing alongside experienced teams.

 ---